Stacktape and Flightcontrol are very similar. But there are a few notable differences.

 Alerts for infrastructure issues |

-Moreover, Stacktape another 20+ resources that Flightcontrol doesn't.
+Stacktape supports many resources that Flightcontrol doesn't.
+Such as

-You can install Stacktape CLI (or SDK) directly to your local system, and deploy from there.
+You can install Stacktape CLI (or Typescript or Python SDK) directly to your local system, and deploy from there.

-This can significantly speeds up the development loop compared to using a CI/CD server.
+This can significantly speeds up the development feedback loop compared to using a CI/CD server.

 Stacktape supports Github, Gitlab and Bitbucket.